skupperproject/refdog/input/commands/token/issue.md

 </div>
 <div class="attribute-body">

-The number of times an access token for this grant can be redeemed.
+The maximum number of times an access token for this grant can be redeemed.
+The default value is `1`.

 <table class="fields"><tr><th>Default</th><td>1</td><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td></table>